Continued from Part 1

 When feelings become fact, the stage is set for repression and censorship.
 That is because, in the absence of tight definitions, almost any behavior can be construed as sexual harassment.
 A remark meant as praise can be experienced as an affront, an expression of sexual interest as a breach of trust.
 Victims, real or imagined, multiply. –Prof. M. Patricia Fernandez Kelly

-It’s proclaimed in some employers’ training programs that sexual harassment charges are always valid, and flimsy or false charges are a myth, as I heard it said in a training session over two decades ago.
+It’s proclaimed in some employers’ training programs that sexual harassment charges are always valid, and flimsy or false charges are a myth, as I heard it said in a training session over three decades ago.
 Suppose Bill Clinton, while president, hadn’t been restricted by political correctness, hadn’t sacrificed personal power for political power, and therefore could have expressed his personal feelings regarding sexual harassment.
 What might he might have said about the “myth” of false charges after having denied the charge that he sexually harassed Paula Jones and several other women?

 As for flimsy charges of sexual harassment, Chris Byron wrote in the September 1994 Men’s Health magazine, “No one has yet been found guilty of sexual harassment for a tip of the hat, but charges are certainly being filed on increasingly flimsy grounds.”